MarekSvob/polyAfilter/README.md

 ## Running polyAfilter

-While **polyAfilter** contains a wider set of tools useful for A-SNR analysis, the follwing commands (usually run in this order) are core to its functionality:
+While **polyAfilter** contains a wider set of tools useful for A-SNR analysis, the follwing commands (usually run in this order) are core to its functionality and can be run from the command line:

+### createDB

+First, it is necessary to create a gff/gtf reference (`GTF/GFF_FILE`)-based database (`DB_FILE`), which provides fast access to annotation features.
+The `createDB` function is a wrapper around [gffutils.create_db](https://pythonhosted.org/gffutils/autodocs/gffutils.create_db.html), run with a specific set of parameters to ensure compatibility of the output with polyAfilter's other functions.
+Only one `DB_FILE` needs to be created for each `GTF/GFF_FILE`; this process may take several hours. _Make sure to use the same gtf/gff file that was used to create the BAM file alignment you would like to filter._
 ```
 python polyAfilter.py createDB --help
 ```
 ```
-usage: polyAfilter.py createDB [-h] [-v] GTF/GFF_FILE OUT_GTF/GFF_FILE
+usage: polyAfilter.py createDB [-h] [-v] GTF/GFF_FILE DB_FILE

 Wrapper around the create_db function from the gffutils package using predefined parameters to
 ensure that the database is created properly for the puposes of the BAMfilter.

 positional arguments:
   GTF/GFF_FILE   Location of the reference GTF/GFF file
-  OUT_GTF/GFF_FILE  Location of the resulting annotation database
+  DB_FILE        Location of the output annotation database

 optional arguments:
   -h, --help     show this help message and exit
   -v, --verbose  Extra messages are logged.
 ```

+### createTRANS

+Next, a cache file (`TRANS_FILE`) is created, which contains information about all the transcripts expressed in the BAM file to be filtered.
+Only one `TRANS_FILE` needs to be created for each `BAM_FILE` and there are two options to do so:
+- Run `createTRANS` command before running `BAMfilter` to create the associated `TRANS_FILE`.
+In this scenario, you can later omit the optional `--out_db DB_FILE` argument when running the `BAMfilter`.
+This process (`createTRANS`) will take a few hours to run but creation of the `TRANS_FILE` will be then skipped when later running the `BAMfilter`.
+This approach is especially useful if you are planning to run the `BAMfilter` on the the same `BAM_FILE` multiple times (perhaps to try several different values of the `COVLEN`, `MINSNRLEN`, and `MISM` parameters).
+- Run `BAMfilter` directly.
+If an associated `TRANS_FILE` has not yet been created, the `--out_db DB_FILE` argument has to be supplied and the `TRANS_FILE` will be created first.
+This will extend the run time of `BAMfilter` the first time it is run but the subsequent runs, once a `TRANS_FILE` exists, will skip this step (even if the `--out_db DB_FILE` argument is supplied).

 ```
 python polyAfilter.py createTRANS --help